Beasteater019/IVY-Assignment/README.md

 # IVY ASSIGNMENT

 ## ASK FROM ASSIGNMENT
+ Given access to an autocomplete API running at `http://35.200.185.69:8000`, Task is to extract ALL possible names available through this API's autocomplete system.
+## REQUIREMENTS
+ 1. Writing a program that can efficiently extract all possible names from the autocomplete system
+ 2. Solution must work within the API's constraints.
+ 3. Document any interesting findings, endpoints, or features.
+ 4. Include your approach to solving rate limiting and other challenges you encounter
 ## Approach and Findings
 1. **Approach**:
     - Analyzed the API documentation to understand the endpoints, parameters, and response structure.